-Recently Tomma recorded the extremely challenging solo piece for tenor recorder ‘Perplexed Symmetries’ by Jeff Nichols.
+Tomma played the extremely challenging solo piece for tenor recorder ‘Perplexed Symmetries’ by Jeff Nichols.
 This piece with huge requirements concerning dynamics in all registers was originally written for Gerd Lünenbürger.
 Due to his disease, he wasn’t able to play it anymore.
 After his death, Tomma played the first performance at the concert in memory of Gerd in Berlin and recorded the piece later with the support of the Research Foundation University of New York at De Bijloke in June 2014.

 Tomma Wessel teaches contemporary recorder music at the Conservatoire Royal de Bruxelles.
-She teaches recorder and chamber music at Muziekacademie De Kunstbrug and at De Poel in Ghent.
+She teaches recorder and chamber music at Muziekacademie De Poel in Ghent.

 There is no well-researched description of the recorder as an instrument for contemporary music that composers can use when writing for the instrument.
 This led Tomma Wessel to research into the recorder.
 She investigates the instrument and its sound parameters and studies both traditional and extended techniques, taking into account the differences that result from the huge number of recorder types and sizes.